gnuradio/pybombs/README.md

 #### Setting environment variables directly:

+For a quick setup of environment variables, you can use the `pybombs config`
+command:

+    $ pybombs config --env CC clang
+    $ pybombs prefix env
+    # ...lots of output...
+    CC=clang
+    # ...lots of output...

+This will, by default, set an environment variable for *all* prefixes.
+You might want to set it for a specific one, in that case, specify the prefix:

+    $ pybombs -p default config --env CC clang

+You can also edit the config files directly.
 In any config file that is read, a `env:` section can be added.
 This will set environment variables for any command  (configure, build, make...) that is run within PyBOMBS.

 Note that this will still use the regular system environment as well, but it will overwrite existing variables.
 Variable expansion can be used, so